 where the importance ratio is defined as:

-Here, $\pi_\theta$ is the policy model, and $\tau_{k,<i}$ is the decoding context preceding token $x_i$.
-This optimization objective assigns fine-grained credit within trajectories, allowing the model to receive differentiated gradient at the token level.
+Here, $\pi_\theta$ is the policy model, and $\tau_{k,<i}$ the decoding context preceding token $x_i$.
+This objective assigns fine-grained credit within trajectories, providing differentiated gradients at the token level.

-\textbf{Model-Aware Dynamic Rewarding.} A key property of policy optimization is that the atomic fact Shapley used within the SIG reward are dynamically computed during training, rather than precomputed once on the patient cases.
-Specifically, the importance of each atomic fact is estimated via its Shapley value based on the model’s current prediction probabilities (see Eq~\ref{eq:fact_shapley}).
-As the model parameters evolve during training, these Shapley values are recalculated at each update step to reflect the model’s changing belief about which facts are most important.
-This design ensures that the SIG reward remains highly model-aware, accurately capturing the value of information relative to the model’s current state.
+\textbf{Model-Aware Dynamic Rewarding.} Rather than static precomputation, the atomic fact Shapley values within our SIG reward are dynamically computed during training.
+By recalculating these values based on the model’s evolving prediction probabilities (Eq~\ref{eq:fact_shapley}) at each update step, the SIG reward remains strictly model-aware.
+This ensures the reward accurately captures the value of information relative to the model’s current state.